astropy/astropy/docs/development/workflow/development_workflow.rst

-After using ``git rebase`` or ``git merge --squash`` you will still need to push your changes to GitHub so that they are visible to others and the Pull Request can be updated.
+After using ``git rebase`` or ``git merge --squash`` you will still need to push your changes to GitHub so that they are visible to others and the pull request can be updated.
 Use of a simple `git push` will be prevented because of the changed history, and will need to be manually overridden using::